Skip to main content

 2. Tunneling feature overview

-The Charge Controller includes built-in reverse tunneling capabilities that allow it to establish an outbound connection to a publicly accessible Server.
-This creates a secure tunnel that allows you to connect back to the Charge Controller through the server, bypassing NAT and firewall restrictions.
+The Charge Controller has built-in reverse tunneling capabilities that allow it to establish an outbound connection to a publicly accessible Tunneling Server.
+This creates a secure tunnel that allows you to connect back to the Charge Controller through the Tunneling Server, bypassing NAT and firewall restrictions.

 2.1.
 How it works